criticalhop/downward/README.md

         * sas_plan/good_operators: file containing the list of "good" operators, one per line.
         * all_operators.bz2: file containing a list of all grounded (good and bad) operators, one per line.
 Compressed with bz2 format to use less space.

 * The learning phase consists of several steps.
-They require executing an script located in src/subdominization-training.py.
+They require executing python scripts located in src/subdominization-training.

 1) ./gen-subdom-rules.py: Generates an initial set of features (each feature correspond to a rule).
 It exhaustively generates many rules, and one can control the size by two parameters: (rule_size y num_rules).
 If the training runs are provided, it'll extract data from them to avoid rules that check predicates in the initial state or goal if they never appeared there.
 This is recommended to avoid unnecessary rules that would be entirely uninformative.